West-Lane-Translator/wlt_content/content/pages/HDTV/Coverage.md

 is usually only put to task in high-stakes radio frequency installations.
 For now, all we have access to is the FCC contour maps, which is the only data which the Commission regards as valid.

+The tools on [TV Fool](https://www.tvfool.com/) may be useful for getting information specific to your exact location.